sineagles/OnlinePythonTutor/unsupported-features.md

 ## Python Tutor's server and live chat service may go down at any time and lose your code!
 There is NO on-call technical support available.

-This free website is maintained by one volunteer in my spare time, so I'm unable to respond to most bug reports and feature requests.
+This free website is maintained by one volunteer in my spare time, so I'm unable to respond to most requests.
 Your issue is probably listed here.
-If you're sure it's not here, [email me](http://pgbovine.net/email-policy.htm) and use the "Generate permanent link" button to include a URL of your code.
+If you're sure it's not here yet, [email me](http://pgbovine.net/email-policy.htm) or file a GitHub issue, and use the "Generate permanent link" button to include a URL of your code. **I prioritize true reproducible bugs that show the visualizer doing something incorrect.**

 - If you don't get a reply from me, assume your issue will NOT be addressed. *Please don't email me multiple times.*
 - I can't personally provide any programming help.
 Use the "Get live help!" button to request help from volunteers.